Does Medicare cover walking boots ?

 SHIP – State Health Insurance Assistance Programs – is a free state counseling service where you can to talk to someone who will help you to understand Medicare, Medicare Advantage, Medigap and Medicaid benefits.

-The help is usually given over the phone, but some programs may offer face-to-appointments as well.
+The help is usually given over the phone, but some programs may offer in-person meetings as well.

 To find your local SHIP counselors for Medicare help click here

 How to contact a SHIP counselor in your state step by step